ashishcentrica/cmom/README.md

 * part of url can be stored in config
 * make use of PropTypes
 * get rid of setTimeout in useEffect this is only to show the loading indicators works fine.
+* Images could be aligned properly and with correct sizes
+* Scroll down to see the CoinDetails can be improved